-Training Interns and Partnering for Success (TIPS), the Lake Champlain Regional Chamber of Commerce’s high school internship program, seeks to implement workforce development programming at the high school level.
+Training Interns and Partnering for Success (TIPS), the Lake Champlain Chamber’s high school internship program, seeks to implement workforce development programming at the high school level.
 TIPS is a high school course that teaches students how to construct resumes, write cover letters, prepare for interviews, and develop other professional soft skills.
 Halfway through the semester, students leave the classroom to complete a 20 to 40 hour internship at a local organization or business.
 At the end of the semester, students have the skills and experience to be more successful in the workforce.

 This year, the TIPS program has been at Winooski High School, Colchester High School, and Burlington High School.
 Over 40 students have enrolled in the course to gain valuable professional experience outside the classroom.
 The internship placements have been incredibly diverse, as students have interned at Chamber member businesses like UVM Medical Center, Engelberth Construction, Hazelett Strip Casting Corporation, Ogee, Opportunities Credit Union, and more.

 While students learn essential workplace skills, the host businesses also benefit from these internships.
 Not only is hosting an intern a great way to help the local community, but it is also a way to bring in a fresh and new perspective into the workplace.
 Currently, Vermont lacks a young workforce, and internships are essential for building a pipeline of trained talent and ensuring the future of Vermont’s economy.